 One hundred percent-ers!

-At the end of last half-term, 14 children had no time off school at all ....how many will still be at 100% by the end of this term in order to receive their '100% attendance' pencil...ooooh!
+Last half-term, 28 children had no time off school at all ....all of whom received their '100% attendance' pencil...ooooh!

 Want to know more?